rosklyar/card-assigner/README.md

-Task: implement com.playtika.cards.service.DefaultCardAssigner or design own component
+Task: implement com.rosklyar.cards.service.DefaultCardAssigner or design own component

 Service that assigns a card to the user.

 System has configuration that consists of album, sets and cards.
 Album contains sets.
-Sets contain cards. appropiate
+Sets contain cards.
 Example:

 Album "Animals"